Bridge: Economic and environmental impact

-Bridges can have a significant impacts – both positive and negative – on a community's environment, society, and economy.
-Positive effects can include shorter transport times, employment opportunities, improvements to social equity, improved productivity, and increases to the gross domestic product.
-Negative impacts of bridges can include contributions to global warming, increased traffic accidents, workplace injuries, corruption, and increased pollution (during construction, from maintenance work, and from vehicular traffic).
-During the bridge design process, these effects may be modeled with sustainability methodologies such as life cycle sustainability assessment or building information modeling, and the results can be used to improve the bridge's sustainability.
+Bridges can have significant impacts – both positive and negative – on a community's environment, society, and economy.
+During the bridge design process, these effects may be modeled with life cycle sustainability assessment or building information modeling, and the results can be used to adjust the bridge's design to improve its effect on the environment, society, and economy.

+Positive effects of a new bridge can include shorter transport times, employment opportunities, improvements to social equity, improved productivity, and increases to the gross domestic product (GDP).
+Construction of a new bridge can increase wages in the surrounding region, but can also increase income inequity between genders (men see larger wage gains than women) and between education levels (higher-educated persons see more gains than lower-educated persons).
+In locales where flooding is common, bridges can increase overall income by providing reliable crossings across rivers.
 In underdeveloped regions with mountainous topography, construction of bridges that cross deep valleys can bring major benefits to the communities they connect.
 Without bridges, such areas often have a core region that is more prosperous, surrounded by less developed peripheral regions.
 Building bridges over deep valleys can reduce developmental disparities between areas, as well as generate economic development, and improve accessibility to goods and services.